ambroisep/hueypetersen/_posts/2013-07-10-code-read-of-core-async-timeouts.markdown

 This bit of code is pretty cool.
 We have three scenarios:

-- `me` is `null` and we fail the `and` and the [`when`](http://clojuredocs.org/clojure_core/clojure.core/when) evalutes to `nil`.
+- `me` is `null` and we fail the `and` and the [`when`](http://clojuredocs.org/clojure_core/clojure.core/when) evaluates to `nil`.
 - `me` has a value and the key timeout **IS NOT** within `TIMEOUT_RESOLUTION_MS` (defined as 10) so the `and` fails and the `when` evaluates to `nil`.
 - `me` has a value and the key timeout **IS** within `TIMEOUT_RESOLUTION_MS` so the `and` is `true` and the `when` evaluates to the `TimeoutQueueEntry`'s `channel`.

 Why do this?
-It seems to be an optimiziation.
+It seems to be an optimization.
 If I request 1,000 timeouts all 500 ms from now then they can all share a single channel.
 That appears to be the purpose of the `ConcurrentSkipListMap` `timeouts-map`.
 Neato.

 This was the first expression in an `or` expression.